Making the Right Choice

 The quest to find the college that “fits” you can be daunting.
 With the options available today, like traditional classroom instruction, online learning and a multitude of degree programs, it’s easy to feel overwhelmed.
 Asking questions and understanding what works for you or your student, however, are simple but effective ways to find a school tailored to your needs.

-Hillarie Price, regional director of enrollment for the Mesa campus of Westminster College slated to open next fall, and Jo Wilson, senior administrator and special assistant to the executive vice president for Benedictine University at Mesa, offer answers to some common questions students and parents might have about the city’s newest higher-education offerings.
+Jo Wilson, senior administrator and special assistant to the executive vice president for Benedictine University at Mesa, offers answers to some common questions students and parents might have about the city’s newest higher-education offerings.

 Q: Why choose a private, liberal arts college over a larger university?